Trump Organization fined $1.6 million for tax fraud

 Neither the former president nor his children, who helped run the Trump Organization, were in the courtroom.

-While the fines — less than the cost of a Trump Tower apartment — aren't big enough to impact the company’s operations or future, the conviction is a black mark on the Republican’s reputation as a savvy businessman as he mounts a campaign to regain the White House.
+While the fines aren't big enough to impact the company's operations or future, the conviction is a black mark on the Republican's reputation as a savvy businessman as he mounts a campaign to regain the White House.

 "I want to be very clear: we don't think that is enough," he said.
 "Our laws in this state need to change in order to capture this type of decade-plus systemic and egregious fraud."